First Time User? Sign Up Now

 WT1-related syndromes include the following:

-The constellation of WAGR syndrome occurs in association with an interstitial deletion on chromosome 11 (del(11p13)) (prevalence is about 0.4% of children with Wilms tumor).[9,10] The incidence of bilateral Wilms tumor in children with WAGR syndrome is about 15%.
+The constellation of WAGR syndrome occurs in association with an interstitial deletion on chromosome 11 (del(11p13)) (prevalence is about 0.4% of children with Wilms tumor).[11,12] The risk of Wilms tumor development in children with WAGR syndrome is approximately 50%; these children will present earlier and have a higher incidence of bilateral Wilms tumors (15%) than will children with nonsyndromic Wilms tumors.
 (Refer to the Genomics of Wilms Tumor section of this summary for more information.)

 WT2-related syndromes include the following:

-The molecular subtypes of the syndrome predispose patients to the development of different tumor histotypes.[19,20,21]
+The molecular subtypes of the syndrome predispose patients to the development of different tumor histotypes.[24,25,26]

 Other syndromic causes of Wilms tumor include the following: